c4s4/sweetohm/content/article/michel-casabianca.en.md

 Professional Experience
 -----------------------

+### 2015-2016: Freelance Developer

+At the end of 2015, I left the Orange group to work as a Freelance :

+- Since december 2015, I work as a Java Expert for SQLI.
+I mainly practice code and database audits, and estimates workload to internalize existing projects.

 ### 2008-2015: Expert Engineer at Orange Applications for Business

 In the Vodoo team (2008-2009) I worked on the video on demand project in a large team located in Bordeaux, Paris and Lille.
 I developed software in Java (on servers) and JavaScript (on set-top boxes).